hakimsjo/ssd-apiDEMO/README.md

 # Statistics Sweden API demo

-Shows how to make a simple API call to the Swedish statistical database
+Shows how to make a simple API call to the Swedish statistical database with jquery.